 The final stage of the classical liberal arts curriculum focuses on rhetoric.
 Students exercise all forms of reasoning to express themselves orally and in writing.
 The challenge is to discover the meanings and implications of various forms of knowledge, and to learn how to adequately support one's conclusions with reasonable evidence.
 Students study the classics and great books of western civilization, appropriate for their grade level.

-For more information, consider visiting the Catholic Liberal Education Institute.
+For more information, consider visiting the Institute for Catholic Liberal Education.